johanneskiel/ESP32_Tech_Stack_02/README.md

 ### Step 2: Install USB Driver

 For newer Macs, drivers (CP2102/CP2104 Driver and CH340/CH341 Driver) are already included in the OS.
 If you're running macOS Catalina 10.15 (2019) or later, skip this step.
-Otherwise, contact me
+Otherwise, contact me.

 ### Step 3: Add ESP Support